 DHL Report Finds Nearly a Third Accept AI Purchases

-According to DHL eCommerce's E-Commerce Trends Report 2026, based on responses from 29,000 consumers and 5,800 businesses across 29 countries, 29% of shoppers would be willing to let artificial intelligence make purchasing decisions or buy on their behalf within the next five years.
-The willingness rises to 33% for Gen Z and 36% for millennials, Retail Gazette reports.
-The study also found that 1 in 5 shoppers say faster delivery would encourage purchase completion, 30% now use out-of-home delivery locations, and 62% would abandon a purchase if their preferred payment method was unavailable; Retail Gazette notes only 45% of businesses recognise payment choice as a major cause of basket abandonment.
-The report additionally finds 52% of consumers have sold items on online marketplaces, 45% buy second-hand for sustainability reasons, and 42% expect sustainable options to be standard within five years.
-DHL eCommerce CEO Pablo Ciano is quoted on the accelerating role of AI in e-commerce.
+DHL eCommerce's E-Commerce Trends Report 2026, based on 29,000 consumers and 5,800 businesses across 29 countries, found that 29% of shoppers would be willing to let AI make purchasing decisions or buy on their behalf within the next five years, rising to 33% of Gen Z and 36% of millennials.
+The report also found that nearly two-thirds of businesses expect shoppers to browse and buy through virtual assistants, and that 73% expect to use generative AI more over the next five years.
+On friction, 62% of consumers would abandon a purchase if their preferred payment method was unavailable, while many businesses underweight payment choice as a cause of cart abandonment.
+DHL eCommerce CEO Pablo Ciano said AI is "redefining" the long-standing advantage of understanding customer needs "at hyperspeed."

 What happened